marcoXbresciani/TKCompanionApp/README.md

 [$99/year](https://developer.apple.com/support/enrollment/) (!) for the
 Apple Developer Program.

+I'm still working on this:
-So, for now, you'll find this app only through the [F-Droid](https://f-droid.org/) _installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform_.
+> So, for now, I hope you'll find this app only through the [F-Droid](https://f-droid.org/) _installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform_.
+>

-To install this app, you then need the F-Droid client app (pretty similar to Google Play Store or Apple App Store) from the [main site](https://www.f-droid.org/): there's an easy QR Code to download and
+> To install this app, you then need the F-Droid client app (pretty similar to Google Play Store or Apple App Store) from the [main site](https://www.f-droid.org/): there's an easy QR Code to download and
 [install it](https://en.wikipedia.org/wiki/F-Droid#Client_application).
+>

-Then, open the F-Droid repository app and search for _TKCompanionApp_.
+> Then, open the F-Droid repository app and search for _TKCompanionApp_.
 Install it, and open it.

 Welcome to the world of FOSS.